Last Updated on April 16, 2018 by

 Bagan Travel Information

-- Where to stay: We stayed just outside of Nyaung-U at New Park Hotel ($14 per double room, including breakfast).
+- Where to stay in Bagan: We stayed just outside of Nyaung-U at New Park Hotel.
 Peaceful, clean, friendly and just a couple of blocks away from Bagan’s restaurant row.
+You can compare prices at other hotels in Bagan here.

 - Where to eat: We enjoyed a few meals at Moon Vegetarian Restaurant right near Ananda Temple, including a delicious roasted eggplant salad and guacamole.
 Most restaurants along the main strip were empty each night, so we sampled a different one each evening to spread our money around.